rouzinho/Neuromorphic-Computing/doc/Loihi2.md

 pip install --no-cache-dir --no-deps -r requirements.txt pip install .
 ```
 Allow your virtual environment to access system libraries.
-I will support the use of the metavision SDK inside your code.
+It will support the use of the metavision SDK inside your code.
 ```
 cd ..
 cd neuro/